Is Vegan Leather actually better for the environment?

 To make it worse, PVC is very rigid, so a phthalate is added to make it flexible and wearable.
 “What’s a phthalate?”
 We’re glad you asked.
 Phthalates are highly toxic for the human body and the surrounding environment.
 They’re even banned in several countries!
 It’s kind of a no brainer that you wouldn’t want a banned chemical on your handbag or leather belt, right?
 Although PU is most popular these days (celebrate the small wins!), PVC is still used to create faux leather products, and the combination of plastic and chemicals is less than ideal.

-All this, and we haven’t even discussed the impact of vegan leather production on the workers who make the products.
-These workers breathe in damaging chemicals for 12+ hours a day.
-If these chemicals get into surrounding waterways, the villages nearby will also be at risk of increased cancer rates and other serious illnesses too.
+All this, and we haven’t even discussed the impact vegan leather production can have on the workers who make the products.
+These workers can breathe in damaging chemicals for 12+ hours a day.
+If these chemicals get into surrounding waterways, the villages nearby can also be at risk of increased cancer rates and other serious illnesses, too.